what is wormwood used for

 Autoimmune Disorders

-Studies have also shown that wormwood may be effective in treating gastrointestinal disorders such as Irritable Bowel Syndrome, which manifests in one of two categories: Crohn’s disease and ulcerative colitis.
+Studies have also shown that wormwood may effectively treat gastrointestinal disorders such as Irritable Bowel Syndrome, which manifests in one of two categories: Crohn’s disease and ulcerative colitis.

-Ulcerative Colitis may have similar symptoms to Crohn’s disease and may cause similar complications as well.
+Ulcerative Colitis may have similar symptoms to Crohn’s disease and cause similar complications.

-Flare-ups of these diseases may be gradual or they may appear suddenly; there is no cure for Crohn’s disease or Ulcerative Colitis, but treatments and therapies may help put sufferers into long term remission.
-Studies in 2007 and 2010 suggest that wormwood may assist in reducing symptoms of Crohn’s disease and may even help sufferers of the disease achieve long term remission of symptoms.
+Flare-ups of these diseases may be gradual or appear suddenly; there is no cure for Crohn’s disease or Ulcerative Colitis, but treatments and therapies may help put sufferers into long-term remission.
+Studies in 2007 and 2010 suggest that wormwood may assist in reducing symptoms of Crohn’s disease and may even help sufferers achieve long-term remission of symptoms.

 Disease Prevention

-Wormwood was used in ancient medicine as a cure for worms, and scientists are now studying its uses as an antimicrobial and antiparasitic medication.
+Wormwood was used in ancient medicine to cure worms, and scientists are now studying its uses as an antimicrobial and antiparasitic medication.

-Wormwood has been used for some years now as a strong antimalarial due to certain chemical compounds that attack parasitic cells.
+Wormwood has been used for years as a strong antimalarial due to certain chemical compounds that attack parasitic cells.

-Wormwood has been shown by studies to be a powerful medication when used properly.
-It is always a good idea to consult with your healthcare provider before beginning any new supplement or medication to ensure that you are taking a safe and effective dosage.
+Studies have shown that wormwood is a powerful medication when used properly.
+It is always a good idea to consult with your healthcare provider before beginning any new supplement or medication to ensure that you take a safe and effective dosage.

 How to Use Wormwood

-Wormwood is available for purchase in many different forms such as powders, dried roots or leaves, and even in capsules, extracts, ointments, creams, and teas.
+Wormwood is available for purchase in many different forms, such as powders, dried roots or leaves, capsules, extracts, ointments, creams, and teas.

 Taking wormwood orally (by consuming extracts, teas, or capsules) may assist sufferers of Crohn’s disease and reduce symptoms, potentially causing long-term remission.